 I can’t remember my childhood very clearly.
-If you read my previous post it detailed how I had moved 19 times by the time I was 18 years old.
+If you read my previous post, it detailed how I had moved 19 times by the time I was 18 years old.
 All of this moving around had a deleterious effect on the formation of long term memories.
-I’m often at a loss if I try to remember where was I living during my early childhood years.
-The stable memories really don’t begin to coalesce until I was around 10 years old.
+I’m often at a loss when I try to remember where I lived during my early childhood years.
+The long lasting memories don’t begin to coalesce until I was around ten years old.
 Nonetheless, some memories did find their place in my conscious and subconscious mind.
-It was when contemplating one of these early childhood moves that certain memories came back to me.
+It was when contemplating one of these early childhood moves that specific memories came back to me.

-One previously hidden memory came to the forefront after I read Sushree Diya Om’s post titled Hare Krishna.
+One previously hidden memory came to the forefront after reading Sushree Diya Om’s post, titled Hare Krishna.
 We had a copy of a book which I believe was the Bhagavad Gita.
 I used to stare at some pictures in that book with a deep sense of amazement and awe.
-I really didn’t know why.
-They were colorful and evocative, but other than that there was no logical reason for a 6 year old to be so captivated by the images but they had a deeply hypnotic quality for me.
+I didn’t know why.
+They were colorful and evocative, but other than that, there was no logical reason for a 6 year old to be so captivated by the images.
+But, they had a profoundly hypnotic quality for me.
 One of these images showed a staircase descending into hell.
-Each descending stair had a negative attribute such as greed, envy or anger carved in it and showed a human figure that gradually turned demonic as he was pulled down each step by demons who had lassoed chains to his neck.
-The ascending stairs went said spiritual knowledge, sense control and other positive attributes until arriving at what looked like the gates of heaven.
+Each descending stair had a negative attribute such as greed, envy, or anger carved in it, a human figure that gradually turned demonic as he was pulled down each step by demons who had lassoed chains to his neck.
+The ascending stairs said spiritual knowledge, sense control, and other positive attributes until arriving at what looked like the gates of heaven.

-During the next decade or so of my life, I became very curious about the beginning of the universe.
-Laying in bed at night, one of the questions I always asked was what did the universe look like if I were to go back in time before there was any matter, sound, or light?
+During the next decade or so of my life, I became interested in the beginning of the universe.
+Laying in bed at night, one of the questions I always asked was, what did the universe look like if I were to go back in time before there was any matter, sound, or light?
 Was it all a void?
 And what about before that?
-I used to ponder this and try to keep rewinding time in my head and try to imagine what reality looked like at that time.
-Of course, science could provide some theories here, but I think I was more interested in the spiritual answers, and never dug too deep into the scientific explanations.
+I used to ponder this and try to keep rewinding time in my head and imagine what reality looked like at that time.
+Of course, science could provide some theories here, but I was more interested in the spiritual answers and never dug too deep into the scientific explanations.
 Only recently have I felt that someone could answer these questions.
-I feel that Om Swami knows the answers to these questions from direct experience.
-I’d like to know the answers to these questions myself too, not just by being told them, but by experiencing the truth of our source.
+I think that Om Swami knows the answers to these questions from direct experience.
+I’d like to know the answers to these questions myself, too, not just by being told them but by experiencing the truth of our source.

-In these early childhood experiences lay the genesis of my spiritual search.
-It was as though a seed was planted, but the conditions were not right for sprouting.
+In these early childhood experiences, lay the genesis of my spiritual search.
+It was as though a seed was planted, but the conditions were not suitable for sprouting.
 So it remained dormant for years, and only through a series of recent events was the seed given the right conditions to take root and grow.
-First there was the experience I had with Baba Hari Dass.
+First, there was the experience I had with Baba Hari Dass.
 Secondly was finding Swamiji in 2017 and beginning my active Sadhana.
-These two events were key in my transformation which I believe is a requirement to become worthy of grace.
-A combination of meditation, kindness, Seva and prayer have so far been the combination that has worked for me.
+These two events were vital in my transformation, which I believe is required to become worthy of grace.
+A combination of meditation, kindness, Seva, and prayer has so far been the combination that has worked for me.

-In terms of actual Sadhana, I always felt curious, but intimidated and reticent to start any Sadhana of Devi.
-Maybe I felt I was not worthy, or I worried that I would not feel the connection, or simply that I would fail.
+In terms of actual Sadhana, I always felt curious but intimidated and reticent to start any Sadhana of Devi.
+Maybe I thought I was not worthy, or I worried that I would not feel the connection, or simply that I would fail.

-As part of my path I have watched all of Swamiji’s videos on YouTube.
+As part of my path, I have watched all of Swamiji’s videos on YouTube.
 When I first found Him, I pretty much binge watched every video of His.
 I started with those first ones from 2011, where it seemed to me Swamiji was more strict.
 (He’s made it so much easier on us!)
-Also, every Saturday I watch what is released, and have also attended two meditation camps.
-Needless to say, I am familiar with every video, so I was really surprised when one day I was browsing through the YouTube channel rewatching some videos when I came across one that I had not watched before.
+Also, every Saturday, I watch what is released and have also attended two meditation camps.
+I am familiar with every video, so I was stunned when one day I was browsing through the YouTube channel, rewatching some videos, when I came across one that I had not watched before.
 It was titled “Combining Sri Vidya with Kundalini practices.”
-It was on the Swamiji YouTube channel and it had all the telltale signs of being His video.
-Stumbling across this video was really exciting to me, but the video was in Hindi and did not have subtitles.
-I watched the first few seconds just to hear that music that we all love so much that is the prelude to the wisdom which follows.
-Then I thought would ask some of my very helpful guru brothers and sisters to maybe translate it for me as I was very keen to hear what it had to say.
-Later that night I even told my wife about the video I had found because I was so excited.
+It was on the Swamiji YouTube channel, and it had all the telltale signs of being His video.
+Stumbling across this video was exciting, but the video was in Hindi and did not have subtitles.
+I watched the first few seconds to hear that music that we all love so much, that is the prelude to the wisdom which follows.
+Then I thought I would ask some of my very helpful guru brothers and sisters to maybe translate it for me as I was keen to hear what it had to say.
+Later that night, I even told my wife about the video I had found because I was so excited.

 When I went back to YouTube the next day, I could not locate the video.
-I searched through my history and even rewatched the same Sri Vidya videos and all the Kundalini videos as well to see if it would recommend that video.
+I searched through my history and even rewatched the same Sri Vidya videos and all the Kundalini videos to see if it would recommend that video.
 I’m 100% sure it was an Om Swami video as it had the familiar music and graphics, but for the life of me, I could not locate it.
-I needed help, so turned to some kind souls with my predicament.
+I needed help, so I turned to some kind souls with my predicament.
 I reached out to Abhishek Verma, Ashish Anand, and Monika Verma.
 None of them had seen or heard of such a video.
-Finally, I emailed the os.me support team and they informed me that no video of this name exists nor has ever existed.
+Finally, I emailed the os.me support team, and they informed me that no video of this name exists nor has ever existed.
 I was stunned.
-I had seen it as clear as day, as clear as I see the sun, moon and sky every day.
-It was there in front of me, I was certain of it.
-I had been wanting a sign to start a Devi Sadhana and here was a rather perfectly tailored invitation.
-But it felt like a mystery, where did the video go?
-It reminded me of Mission Impossible, with the message that once delivered, would self-destruct as to leave no evidence.
+I had seen it as clear as day, as clear as I know the sun, moon, and sky every day.
+It was there in front of me; I was sure of it.
+I wanted a sign to start a Devi Sadhana, and here was a perfectly tailored invitation.
+But it felt like a mystery; where did the video go?
+It reminded me of Mission Impossible, with the message that, once delivered, would self-destruct as to leave no evidence.
 Nonetheless, I started memorizing the Lalita Sasaranama that very day.

 This was my first experience of that divine play.